 Angola was at war for a long time, and that is something many people still associate with Angola.
 Between 1961 and 1974, Angola was one of the theaters of the larger Portuguese Colonial Wars.
 In this war, Angola fought to be independent of Portugal, which was achieved after the carnation revolution in April 1974.

 Portugal left Angola in 1975, but right after this, it started another war, the Angolan civil war, which lasted from 1975 to 2002.
-This was a power struggle between two former anti-colonial guerrilla movements that had different roots in Angolan society and mutually incompatible leaderships: MLPA (communist) and UNITA (anti-communist).
+This was a power struggle between two former anti-colonial guerrilla movements with different roots in Angolan society and mutually incompatible leaderships: MLPA (communist) and UNITA (anti-communist).

-MLPA ended up winning the war, and it’s the ruling party to the day.
+MLPA won the war and is the ruling party to the day.
 However, MLPA is no longer communist.
 UNITA still exists and is the second party in Angola.

-Obviously, 40 years of constant war left a huge toll on the country, both on its infrastructure, culture, and society.
+Obviously, 40 years of constant war took a huge toll on the country, its infrastructure, culture, and society.
 Many people were born and lived a large part of their lives during the war.
 It’s something that takes a long time to heal.

 Music and Dancing